Attorneys ask court to intervene against U.S. over migrant kids' detention conditions

-(Reuters) - A 17-year-old Honduran migrant described babies sleeping on a cold floor.
-A teen mother said her sick baby was unable to open her eyes for two days but no one responded to her pleas for help.
+SAN FRANCISCO/CLINT, Texas (Reuters) - A 17-year-old Honduran migrant described babies sleeping on a cold floor.
+A teen mother said her sick baby was unable to open her eyes but no one responded to her pleas for help for two days.
 Another teenager took charge of a 5-year-old stranger because the small child was very upset and had no one else after being separated from her father.

-In filings in federal court in Los Angeles late on Wednesday, attorneys for migrant children asked a federal judge to hold the U.S. government in contempt of court for “flagrant and persistent” violations of the terms of a 1997 agreement that governs the treatment of children in immigration detention.
+In papers filed in federal court in Los Angeles late on Wednesday, attorneys for migrant children asked a federal judge to hold the U.S. government in contempt of court for “flagrant and persistent” violations of the terms of a 1997 agreement that governs the treatment of children in immigration detention.
 They requested immediate action be taken to remedy the “deplorable” conditions.

 The filings, which include dozens of declarations from the children, come after attorneys and doctors last week visited Customs and Border Protection (CBP) facilities in South Texas to monitor compliance with the settlement, known as the Flores agreement.